The Alzheimer's Gene In Plain English

 It has been nearly twenty years since the discovery of the APOE gene and it's variants.
 About 40% of the inherited or genetic effect that causes Alzheimer's has been attributed to APOE e4.
 The search for new genes that may cause Alzheimer's Disease has been very slow.

-A new gene, MTHFD1L, was discovered and presented this year at the annual meeting of the American Academy of Neurology.
+A new gene, MTHFD1L, has been discoverd and presented at an annual meeting of the American Academy of Neurology.
 The research comes from the Miami Miller School of Medicine and the gene is influenced by diet.
 Too little folate (or folic acid) will stimulate a gene that triggers Alzheimer's Disease.
 Folic Acid comes from fruits and vegetables.

-Another new gene related to very aggressive Alzheimer's has been discovered this year.
+Another new gene related to very aggressive Alzheimer's has been discovered.
 The gene, known as rs1868402 was announced by Alison Goate, at Washington University in St. Louis.
 The presence of this gene will alert doctors and families to a rapidly progressing disease and so will be an aid in treatment and family planning.

 This gene, rs1868402, normally removes phosphate from a protein that supplies nutrients to the brain.
 The protein is called tau and researchers know it is involved in Alzheimer's.
 An abnormal form of rs1868402 leaves phosphate in tau, causing the protein to become tangled and stop working.

-A gene that is better understood due to research concluded this year is called PSEN1 or presenilin-1.
+Another newly discovered Alzheimer's-related gene is called PSEN1 or presenilin-1.
 The discovery was announced by Dr. Ralph Nixon at New York University's Langone Medical Center.
 Presenlin 1 and 2 have been known to cause early onset Alzheimer's disease but the new research tells us just how this gene does it's dirty work.
 PSEN1 normally plays a role in digesting toxic proteins.
 When the gene is faulty, the toxic proteins just build up in the brain.
 This is a big clue that could help with drug development.
 The project included researchers from the U.S., Europe, Japan and Canada.